rectorphp/jack/README.md

 * `illuminate/container` 12.0 is allowed, but we already use 12.14
 * `symfony/finder` 6.4 is allowed, but we already use 7.2

 If someone runs `composer update`, they might get unnecessary older dependencies than we can handle.
+Also, we're self-deprecating out project by signalling old dependencies we don't even use.

 Instead, we should raise our `composer.json` to the installed versions:

 ```diff
  {